 From here, it’s straight to the rescue attempt, with no scene of Ramza getting the bad news or the like.
 Beowulf is once again an uncontrollable guest, the jerk, and you only get to bring four others to back him up.
 Aliste is waiting at the gate (the same gate where you fought Gaffgarion), and he curiously says something about “the effects” taking hold by now, though we won’t learn more about that until later.
 In any event, we have to kill the guy to end the battle.
-This would be pretty daunting, since he starts on the wall and the only way up is to walk straight under him and up the hill at the far end, each step guarded.
-But as we’ve proven time and time again, our Holy Sword and Ignore Elevation combo will have none of that bullshit.
+This would be pretty daunting, since he starts on the wall and the only way up without special abilities is to walk straight under him and up the hill at the far end, each step guarded.
+But as we’ve proven time and time again, our Holy Sword and Ignore Elevation team combo will have none of that bullshit.
 Once he came under attack, Aliste (who belongs to the same class as Beowulf) outright gave up his ideal position and used the Time Mage ability Teleport to hop right into our clutches!

 Defeating Aliste gets you the Genji Armour (the body armour portion), presumably as a way of making it up to you that you couldn’t steal it from Elmdore in this version.
 The rest of the Genji equipment is trapped in multiplayer, or available in the smartphone post-game, like most former multiplayer items.